dvajs/dva/docs/guide/concepts.md

 `type Reducer<S, A> = (state: S, action: A) => S`

-The Reducer (also known as the reducing function) takes two arguments: the result of the previously accumulated operation and the current value to be accumulated, and a new cumulative result is returned.
-This function groups a collection into a single value.
+The `Reducer` (also known as the reducing function) takes two arguments: the current state which was previously calculated and the value effecting the current state.
+It returns a result which will be the new state.
+This function aggregates a collection into a single value.

 The concept of Reducer comes from functional programming, and there are reduce APIs in many languages.
 As in javascript: